igoristomin/crud/README.md

 # CRUD

 ## Description
-Simple CRUD application.
+A simple CRUD application.
 The index page displays a list of customers with names and emails.

 ## Used tools
 * Platform: Spring Boot 2.6.1